 Currently the house is still small and can only accommodate two guests.
-Standard is basic but visitors will be rewarded with great hospitality, breath-taking views and traditional village life.
-However plans to construct a proper house are underway.
+The standard is basic but visitors will be rewarded with great hospitality, breath-taking views and traditional village life.

-Your host Kinley Wangmo was born in this remote place in East Bhutan.
+Your host Kinley Wangmo was born at Khalong gonpa.
 However, she spent the majority of her young life in Thimphu.
 Kinley completed a Bachelor of Hotel Management in India and more recently a Diploma in Hospitality Management from the Institute for Tourism and hotel Management (ITH) at Klessheim, Salzburg in Austria.

 From an early age Kinley had to cook for a large family.
 During that time her passion for food awakened.
 Kinley considers cooking an art as well as a science.
-Apart from enjoying the collection and preparation of traditional recipes she loves to constantly experiment, create and invent new dishes.
-Kinley decided to become a chef not only because she is fascinated with food, she also thinks that the flavours and textures of any cuisine appeal to our senses in a way that is unique.
-With such tremendous passion, Kinley first worked as an assistant chef at UMA in Paro.
-Later she was head chef at Baan Thai restaurant in Thimphu.
-After her stay in Austria, Kinley decided to return to her ancestral village where she wants to develop her homestay and share her knowledge with fellow villagers.
+She enjoys the collection and preparation of traditional recipes and constantly creates and invents new dishes.
+Kinley decided to become a chef because she is fascinated with food and because she thinks that the flavours and textures of any cuisine appeal to our senses in a way that is unique.
+With such great passion, Kinley first worked as an assistant chef at the high end UMA resort in Paro.
+Later she became the head chef at Baan Thai restaurant in Thimphu.
+Kinley’s dream is to eventually return full-time to her ancestral village where she she plans to expand her homestay and share her knowledge with fellow villagers.

 Khalong Goenpa House is perfect for guests who want to escape the beaten tracks of busy standard tours.
 They will get a truly authentic glimpse into remote everyday village life.

 You are adventurous and do not mind basic standard with simple washing facilities (hot water in buckets) and toilet outdoors?
 Then you are in the right place.